 8. Hay in manger

-Throughout the month of December, we were supposed to put a piece of hay in the manger whenever we did something Christ-like.
+Throughout December, we were supposed to put a piece of hay in the manger whenever we did something Christ-like.
 The goal was to have it filled up by Christmas.

 9. Attend a Christmas musical performance

-There are all sorts of musical productions going on this time of year; take some time to research ones in your area and go see one.
-If you are in Colorado, the Colorado Mormon Chorale has some coming up, and they always do a great job!
+There are all sorts of musical productions going on this time of year; take some time to research ones in your area and see one.

 10. Attend a Creche display